ipedro/swiftui-property-picker/README.md

 ]
 ```

-Then, import `swiftui-environment-picker` in your SwiftUI views to start using it.
+Then, import `swiftui-property-picker` in your SwiftUI views to start using it.

 ## Usage